Future14473/JARGON/CONTRIBUTING.md

 contributions great and small.

 These guidelines are intended to promote good discussions and streamline the improvement and development process.
-This contribution guide is still a work in progress and may see revisions in the future.
+This contribution guide is still a work in progress and will likely see revisions in the future.

-The community graciously accept all contributions from bug reports, documentation fixes and additions, writing tutorials or guidelines, feature requests, feature
+The community shall graciously accept all contributions, from bug reports, documentation fixes and additions, new features or feature requests, tutorials or guidelines, etc.

-For now, we will accept questions as well, but this will later be migrated to a (social media channel we will create later).

 # Code of conduct
 We use the [Contributor Covenant](CODE OF CONDUCT.md) code of conduct.
-In general, please keep a warm, inviting, and productive atmosphere in discussions and use common sense.
+In general, please keep a warm and productive atmosphere in discussions, be kind, and use common sense.

 # Submitting issues
 If you have a:
 - Bug report
 - Documentation request
 - Feature request
-- Substantial question (use your best judgement here)
+- Substantial question

 Please submit a github issue.
-Be sure to check that an issue with your content already exists; upvoting or commenting on issues helps bring them attention.
+Be sure to check that an issue with your content already exists; upvoting or commenting on issues helps bring them more attention.

 Good issues have:
 - A descriptive title